Ian Atkins: Doncaster Rovers

+Northampton Town

-Atkins became manager of Northampton Town in January 1995 and was quick to turn around the fortunes of the fledgling club.
-He took Northampton to Wembley twice, in the 1997 Football League Third Division play-off Final, which Northampton won 1–0 against Swansea City to gain promotion to the Second Division, and the 1998 Football League Second Division play-off Final, which the team lost to Grimsby Town 1–0.
+Atkins became manager of Northampton Town in January 1995 and was quick to turn around the fortunes of the club.
+He took Northampton to Wembley twice, in the 1997 Football League Third Division play-off final, which Northampton won 1–0 against Swansea City to gain promotion to the Second Division, and the 1998 Football League Second Division play-off final, which the team lost to Grimsby Town 1–0.

 The following season, Northampton were relegated back to the Third Division, and Atkins departed in October 1999.